ntrivisonno/testing_README/README.md

 DOI.............

-## Creating a Python virtual enviroment to run the scripts
+## Creating a Python virtual enviroment to run the scripts _python2.7 aready installed on system_

 If you have `virtualenv` installed, you can configure an isoleted Python enviroment to run the scripts of the repository.

+En caso de no tener el paquete de `virtualenv` instalado, descargarlo siguiendo

 Also the repository provides a `requirements.txt` file to facilitate the installation of the dependencies.